DaSalba/Image2GB/README.md

 **Q3: Only the first 2/3 of the image is rendered OK, the rest is repetition.**

-**A3:** The image is too complex, and the plugin warned you when you exported
+**A3:** The image is too complex, and the plug-in warned you when you exported
         it.
 As I explained above, GB only supports up to 256 unique tiles.
         Search for "Game Boy tile overlap hack" to see how to get past that limit.